walshyc/milestone-project-2/README.md

 The website & its features worked as expected on the above browsers at the Large, Medium, Small and Extra Small viewpoints where applicable.

-I had to check the zoom level for each city and for each service within a city to make sure that the markers were visable to users across all viewports.
+I had to check the zoom level for each city and for each service within a city to make sure that the markers were visible to users across all viewports.